MizuNotCool/MizuProject/README.md

 # MizuProject
-MizuProject -All in one performance module for Mediatek
+MizuProject - All in one performance module for Mediatek Chipset